peak6/github_enterprise/README.md

-# Github Enterprise Python API
+# GitHub Enterprise Python API

-Provides an API over the Site Admin tools for Github Enterprise.
+Provides an API over the Site Admin tools for GitHub Enterprise.

 Requires a Site Admin username and password to login to the UI via Selenium.